 The site where innovation, collaboration and care will unite to impact our children’s future.

-The Johns Hopkins All Children’s Research and Education Building is home to our institutes, world-class scientists, innovative graduate medical education programs, cutting-edge Center for Medical Simulation and Innovative Education, and Florida’s only accredited pediatric biorepository.
+The Johns Hopkins All Children’s Research and Education Building is home to our institutes, grant-funded scientists, innovative graduate medical education programs, cutting-edge Center for Medical Simulation and Innovative Education, and Florida’s only accredited pediatric biorepository.

-The $95 million, 225,000-square-foot building opened in 2018 and is designed to promote collaboration with “forum stairs” to encourage sitting and chatting, white board walls for making notes and The Peabody restaurant for informal meetings over coffee or meals.
+The $95 million, 225,000-square-foot building opened in 2018 and is designed to promote collaboration with “forum stairs” to encourage sitting and chatting, white board walls for making notes and The Library restaurant for informal meetings over coffee or meals.

 One side of the building is dedicated offices and the collaborative spaces, including those devoted to the research and academic offices of the hospital’s five institutes: